2015–16 South Pacific cyclone season: Tropical Cyclone Tatiana

 Tropical Cyclone Tatiana moved into the South Pacific basin from the Australian region during February 12, as it peaked as a Category 2 tropical cyclone with 10-minute sustained winds of 95 km/h (60 mph).
 The system subsequently moved southwards and rapidly weakened during the next day, crossing back into BoM's area of responsibility.
 On the next day it degenerated into a remnant low.

 Tropical Cyclone Yalo

 During February 23, Tropical Disturbance 11F developed underneath an upper-level ridge of high pressure, about 850 km to the northwest of Tahiti, French Polynesia.
 By the next day, the JTWC issued a Tropical Cyclone Formation Alert as it was located over in favorable conditions of developing further.

 Severe Tropical Cyclone Zena

 Severe Tropical Cyclone Zena passed near Fiji.
+This storm interfered with Survivor, causing the contestants to be temporarily evacuated on day 2.

 Severe Tropical Cyclone Amos

 Tropical Disturbance 17F was first noted on April 13, while it was located about 130 km to the northwest of the Fijian dependency of Rotuma.